profitisthebest/profitisthebest/README.md

 - 👋 Hi, I’m @profitisthebest
 - 👀 I’m interested in comp sci
-- 🌱 I’m currently learning comp sci
+- 🌱 I’m currently learning about Operating Systems
-- 💞️ I’m looking
+- 💞️ I’m looking for an internship!
 - 📫 How to reach me: 951-977-6329

 <!---